nokia/RED/docs/help/user_guide/launching/debug.md

 In order to work with Debug, save the file beforehand.
-If you made any changes in Table editors, close and reopen file so changes will be visible in Source tab (this will be non issue in close future).
+If you made any changes in Table editors, close and reopen file so changes will be visible in Source tab.
 Activate Source page and change to Debug perspective:

 ![](images/debug_1.png)

 Debug perspective looks as follows:

 ![](images/debug_2.png)

+#### Place breakpoint in RobotFramework executable code

 First thing with working with Debug is to place at least one breakpoint.
 This allows RED to pause Debug execution and activate Stepping options.
 To place